Vrushank2107/GeoMatchX/README.md

 # GeoMatchX

-**GeoMatchX** is a modern platform that connects Small and Medium Enterprises (SMEs) with skilled workers across emerging markets.
-Built with Next.js, it provides matching, geographic visualization, and tools to post and manage job briefs.
+**GeoMatchX** is a modern, location‑aware platform that connects Small and Medium Enterprises (SMEs) with skilled **candidates** across emerging markets.
+Built with Next.js, it provides:

+- Interactive geospatial search on a map (radius / distance queries are fully working)
+- A candidate directory with rich profiles
+- Simple flows for SMEs to post job briefs and discover nearby talent

-This README has been updated to reflect the repository's current implementation: the app ships with a local SQLite-backed data layer (via better-sqlite3) and a set of mock API routes for development.
-Some legacy scripts and documentation reference PostgreSQL/PostGIS and Prisma; see the "Database options" section below for details and migration notes.
+The app ships with a local SQLite‑backed data layer (via `better-sqlite3`) and API routes suitable for development.
+Some legacy scripts still reference PostgreSQL/PostGIS and Prisma; see the **Database and data layer** section for notes if you want to migrate to that stack.

-## Key points (short)
+## At a glance
-- Framework: Next.js 16 (App Router) + React 19 + TypeScript
+- **Framework**: Next.js 16 (App Router) + React 19 + TypeScript
-- Local DB (default): SQLite using `better-sqlite3` (file stored at `data/geomatchx.db` by default)
+- **Database (default)**: SQLite using `better-sqlite3` (file stored at `data/geomatchx.db`)
-- Map: Leaflet + react-leaflet
+- **Map**: Leaflet + react-leaflet with working geospatial (radius) queries
-- Styling: Tailwind CSS
+- **Styling**: Tailwind CSS (+ Framer Motion for animations)
-- Auth: UI ready; cookie-based session helpers are available in `src/lib/auth.ts`
+- **Auth**: Basic auth UI; cookie-based session helpers in `src/lib/auth.ts`

+## Core features

+- **Candidate directory**
+  - Browse and search candidates with key profile details.
+  - Click through to see more information about each candidate.

+- **SME job briefs**
+  - Post simple job briefs via the UI / APIs.
+  - Designed for quick iteration during development.

+- **Geospatial search (map)**
+  - Visualize candidates on an interactive map.
+  - Run radius / distance‑based searches using working geospatial helpers.

+- **Authentication basics**
+  - Simple login / registration pages.
+  - Cookie‑based sessions using helpers under `src/lib/auth.ts`.

+- **Recommendations (temporarily disabled)**
+  - A recommendations feature is planned but currently turned off in the UI and primary docs.
+  - You can re‑introduce it later by wiring new recommendation logic and endpoints.

 ## Technologies

 - Next.js 16 (App Router)
 - React 19, TypeScript
 - Tailwind CSS, Framer Motion
 - Leaflet, react-leaflet (maps)
 - better-sqlite3 (local database)
 - bcryptjs (password hashing)
-- sonner (toasts)
+- sonner (toast notifications)

 ## Project structure (high level)